MCP Server¶

 }

-Run npm run build once in the checkout to generate dist/bin/mcp-server.mjs.
+Run yarn workspaces run build once in the checkout to generate packages/expreszo-mcp-server/dist/bin.mjs.

 Using it from a chat¶